 This book LITERALLY made me:

 Meet Celestine North.
 Our heroine.
 She’s intelligent, logical, loyal, brave and compassionate.
 She is very human, despite having such good characteristics, she is also very flawed and she’s the type who’s always standing out without even trying even if she doesn’t want to.
 Her character development was on point.
 On the beginning, she was just the perfect girl.
 The ideal girl.
 The girl who is always doing the right thing.
 The girl who’s always following rules.
 Then as the story goes on she became the opposite of what she once was.
 She started fighting, breaking rules but for the good reasons.
 She became brave.
 The kind of brave I whole heartedly commend.
 Celestine North is one of those heroines I loved and earned my respect from the very beginning until the very end.
 She’s a commendable and inspiring one.

 The first thing I fell in love with is the tale this book tells.
 I was blown from the very beginning.
 I was shocked by how things were happening, by how the tables were turning JUST FEW CHAPTERS AWAY FROM THE VERY BEGINNING.
 I was impressed right away while starting to realize what the story will be about.
 It was the development of characters’ relationship with each other that got me “WOAH HOLD ON.
 I DIDN’T SEE THAT COMING”.
 The events in the very beginning really caught my interest.
-Those were just SO UNEXPECTED.
+Those were just SO SURPRISING.

 I felt my heart hammering, my emotions rising most of the time.
 This book just never failed to keep me intrigued and excited, waiting for another thing to happen.
 There was mostly scenes that will make you grip the edge of your seat.
 And there were some lines from the characters that were just so intense and too powerful to handle I was like;